jinserk/pytorch-asr/README.md

 ## Training

 Pytorch-asr is targeted to develop a framework supporting multiple acoustic models.
 You have to specify one of the models to train or predict.
-Currently, `deepspeech_ctc` model is only maintained from the frequent updated training and prediction modules.
-Try the model first.
+Currently, the `deepspeech_ctc` model is only maintained from the frequent updated training and prediction modules.
+Try this model first.
 We'll follow up the other models for the updated interface soon.
 Sorry for your inconvenience.

 If you do training for the first time, you need to preprocess the dataset.